frostyrez/Drone-Astar/README.md

 Once the go button is pressed in the bottom right, the A* algorithm begins, cycling through timesteps until the target node is reached.
 Note that the higher-level program has been optimised to only call A* if the optimal path is suddenly obstructed, otherwise the drone will proceed to the next node.

+Feel free to download and play with the .mlapp.
+Additional MATLAB toolboxes may be required.

 # The Algorithm

 Various path-finding algorithms were initially researched that could potentially scale well with grid size, such as Potential Field, Floyd-Warshall, Genetic Algorithm, and A*.
 I noted the following, and concluded that A* was best suited for this application: